 Games Trade In

 There are many places these days where you can go to trade in your games.
-The likes of music magpie, CEX, game, you're local retro shops and so on, There is also the facility to sell them on sites like Ebay, gumtree, Shpock or Facebook marketplace.
+The likes of music magpie, CEX, game, you're local retro gaming store and so on, There is also the facility to sell them on sites like Ebay, gumtree, Shpock or Facebook marketplace.
 Ebay can get you a much wider audience but the associated fees with PayPal and Ebay could shave a large price off your sale price that coupled with postage costs and potential scammers.
 Each outlet has its positives and negatives so you just have to work out what works for you, If you are looking to use the money raised to buy new games then the retail shops will generally offer more in store credit which could be better. if you are selling a job lot then people will expect a discount as they won't need all the games and will end up selling some on once they get what they want.

 So you want to sell your stuff for as much as possible and the buyer wants to pay as little as possible A couple of things to do to get as much as possible are to sort through your stuff, Making sure all the bits are there, wires, boxes, manuals etc.